livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 #### Line
 Line could be used to separate section content.
 It has no components inside.

-> Example of line component
+> Example of a line component

 ```json
 {